xcart/xcart-docs/_pages/kb_en/modules/pin_codes/admin_experience.md

 ![order.png]({{site.baseurl}}/attachments/ref_5kUqjYZ7/order.png)

-Due to the specificity of how digital products are delivered, the PIN Codes module enables you to have more control of how orders with PIN codes are processed:
+Due to the specificity of how digital products are delivered, the addon PIN Codes enables you to have more control of how orders with PIN codes are processed:
 - you can disable all online payment methods, which mostly work for automatic order processing;
 - you can choose to enable only those payment methods that require manual processing;
 - you can choose the payments that allow using the "auth only" mode.